dog on a red blanket

 First up: lasers.
 These tight, high-power beams have long been used in medical treatments, but they come with a big caveat—eye damage risk.
 Even a brief accidental flash can be harmful, which is why lasers usually require goggles and strict safety protocols.

 By the time the light travels 10 cm (around 4 inches), it disperses below any risk threshold to the eyes.
 That’s farther than the human eye can even focus.
 Translation?
 No goggles required for normal use.
+Whether red light therapy safe around the eyes depends on the specific device and proper use, but Luma is designed to be safe for the eyes in normal conditions.
 Just common sense: don’t shine it directly into your eyes or hold it there too long.

 What Is Collimated Light—And Why Does It Matter?